 Her focus is less on style than on concept — she is a conceptual artist who fabricates her ideas.

 Kristen Throop is an insatiable learner, avid reader and closet librarian who travels the halls of the Metropolitan Museum in her dreams.
 She has a BFA from Syracuse University where she studied painting and drawing with Jerome Witkin.
 She has studied at Yale University and with the Museum of Modern Art in New York.

-The Princesse: Retelling the story of art.
+The Princesse: Retelling the Story of Art.
 Hammerfriar Gallery, Healdsburg.
 July – August 2022; and Recognition: Rethinking art and life.
 BackStreet Gallery, Santa Rosa, 2021.
-Used Ingres’s 1851-1853 portrait of Pauline de Broglie as a lens to re-evaluate the story of modern and contemporary art.
-The project which has taken four years to complete, involved significant research including study at the Metropolitan Museum’s Thomas J. Watson Library.
+Using Ingres's 1851-1853 portrait of Pauline de Broglie as a lens to re-evaluate the story of modern and contemporary art.

 Christmas Squirrel: the vast machinery of holiday cheer and mania condensed in to one furry and frenetic mammal, Santa Rosa City Council Chambers, as well as Back Street Gallery, 2019.